North Sydney Technical High School: School site

 The school was renamed North Sydney Public School in 1910, but it continued to be known unofficially as Greenwood's School after the very popular headmaster.
 In 1912, seventy two boys and seventy five girls enrolled as intermediate high school students, secondary classes commenced and North Sydney Intermediate High School was formed.
 The following year, additions were made to the Miller Street building enabling North Sydney Junior Technical High School to function there as a demonstration- and commercial school.
 In 1914 much respected headmaster, Nimrod Greenwood, retired after 30 years' service to the children of the district.

 Shortly after Greenwood's retirement, the girls were transferred to the new North Sydney Girls' High School and in 1915 the senior boys were transferred to North Sydney Boys' High School.
 In 1920 the school was renamed North Sydney Boys' Intermediate High School.

 In 1936 with an enrolment of 703 pupils, the school was renamed North Sydney and Chatswood Junior High School.
 From 1943 the school was called North Sydney Technical High school and was home to another respected Headmaster, John Ireland (1948 - 1954).
 In 1969 the school was closed and then used as an Educational Resources Centre.

 Site sale and redevelopment

 During the 1970s, the school was neglected by the NSW Education Department and was regularly attacked by vandals.
 In March 1978 the school was listed on the Register of the National Estate.
-In 1980 Lend Lease won a tender to lease the site, but failed to win approval from planning authorities to erect a $100 million complex.
+In 1980 Lendlease won a tender to lease the site, but failed to win approval from planning authorities to build a $100 million complex.

-The fate of the school was unsure, until February 1987 when the NSW State Government announced the sale of the school and surrounding land.
+The fate of the school was unsure, until February 1987 when the Government of New South Wales announced the sale of the school and surrounding land.
 The government consulted North Sydney Council and outlined that any development conform to the following restrictions: